johnny-tavares/Threat_Dashboard/README.md

 3. **Network Monitor**: Analyzes DNS replies to identify potentially malicious activity.

 This project serves as a foundational tool for threat monitoring and is built with extensibility in mind for future developments like full automation, real-time web hosting, and enhanced threat detection capabilities.
+Note that testing was done with MacOS Big Sur(11.7.10), and results may vary depending on the operating system versions.

 ---